Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: Discussion

 \subsubsection{Banach Limits}

 We will need a nonconstructive way to extend linear maps.
-The key result is the standard Hahn--Banach theorem, which is well-known from functional analysis \cite<see, e.g.,>[Theorem~3.2]{rudin:b:functional}, so we need to go on a quick excursion into functional analysis.
+The key result is the standard Hahn--Banach theorem, which is well-known from functional analysis (see, e.g.,~\citeR[Theorem~3.2]{rudin:b:functional}), so we need to go on a quick excursion into functional analysis.

-\begin{theorem} Assume that $(Y,\|\cdot\|)$ is a normed vector space and $L:M\to\R$ a linear functional, which is defined on a linear subspace $M\subseteq Y$ satisfying $|Lx|\leq \kappa\|x\|$ for all $x\in M$ with a universal constant $\kappa=\kappa_L\in (0,\infty)$.
-Then there is an extension $\hat L : Y\to\R$ such that $\hat L$ is again linear and satisfies $|\hat Lx|\leq \kappa\|x\|$ for all $x\in Y$ with the same constant $\kappa=\kappa_L$ as before. \end{theorem}
+\begin{theorem} Assume that $(Y,\|\cdot\|)$ is a normed vector space and $L:M\to\RR$ a linear functional, which is defined on a linear subspace $M\subseteq Y$ satisfying $|Lx|\leq \kappa\|x\|$ for all $x\in M$ with a universal constant $\kappa=\kappa_L\in (0,\infty)$.
+Then there is an extension $\hat L : Y\to\RR$ such that $\hat L$ is again linear and satisfies $|\hat Lx|\leq \kappa\|x\|$ for all $x\in Y$ with the same constant $\kappa=\kappa_L$ as before. \end{theorem}

-With a little more effort, but essentially the same proof, we can replace the norm $\|x\|$ (respectively, $\kappa\|x\|$) by a general sublinear map $p:Y\to\R$.
+With a little more effort, but essentially the same proof, we can replace the norm $\|x\|$ (respectively, $\kappa\|x\|$) by a general sublinear map $p:Y\to\RR$.
 Sublinear means that $p(\alpha x)=\alpha p(x)$ and $p(x+y)\leq p(x)+p(y)$ for all $x,y\in Y$ and $\alpha\geq 0$.
 In this case, the extension of $Lx\leq p(x)$ satisfies $-p(-x)\leq \hat Lx \leq p(x)$.
 Note that $p$ is only positively homogeneous, i.e., it may happen that $-p(-x)\neq p(x)$.

 The proof is nonconstructive and, at least for nonseparable spaces $Y$, relies on the axiom of choice.

 We will use the Hahn--Banach theorem for the space of bounded sequences $\ell^\infty([0,\infty)) = \{x=(x_n)_{n\in\N}\subset [0,\infty) \mid \|x\|_\infty < \infty\}$, where $\|x\|_\infty = \sup_{n\in\N}x_n$ is the uniform norm.
 Note that $(\ell^\infty([0,\infty)),\|\cdot\|_\infty)$ is a nonseparable space.